1989–90 Football League Cup: Semi-finals

 As with the first two rounds, the semi-final ties were played over two legs.
 Holders Nottingham Forest narrowly defeated Coventry City, while West Ham United bowed out in the semi-finals for the second year running, this time at the hands of Oldham Athletic 6–3 on aggregate.
 Oldham's 6-0 first leg victory all but sealed their first ever appearance in a major final and at Wembley, was a record for a league cup semi-final until Manchester City defeated Burton Albion 9–0 in the first-leg of the semi-final tie in 2019.
 Five years earlier, in 2014, City had equaled Oldham's record, again at the expense of West Ham, with a 6-0 first-leg semi-final victory, and on that occasion City's 3–0 win in the second leg at Upton Park had set a record for an aggregate victory (9-0) which City themselves surpassed in 2019 with a 1-0 second-leg win at Burton for a 10-0 aggregate semi-final win.

 First leg

+Second leg

-Second legNottingham Forest won 2–1 on aggregate.Oldham Athletic won 6–3 on aggregate.
+Nottingham Forest won 2–1 on aggregate.

+Oldham Athletic won 6–3 on aggregate.